realrossmanngroup/cbookexercises/ch01/1-23/readme.md

 a) add a boolean flag that is flagged when we are outside, or inside, a string literal
 b) add a condition to comment checking that does it when insidestringliteral == false

+AND IT WORKS

+It took five hours to write a working function for this. five hours. but it works.

+1-23_delete_v17.c can process itself, and then create a file that compiles perfectly with gcc.
+You can run THAT file through the program it made and it works.

+I am done with this exercise.
+I might go back and make some things into functions at a later date so it is neater and easier to follow, but this was horrible so I am taking a break.
+My god it works :D